Aat Breur-Hibma: World War II

 Since the beginning of the war, the couple was very active in the Dutch resistance: Krijn with attacks, his wife with the falsification of identity cards.
 Both contributed to the newspaper of the Communist Party of the Netherlands "De Waarheid" originated in 1940 under the German occupation as a resistance paper.
 They took Jewish people in hiding but were finally betrayed.
 On 19 November 1942 they are arrested together with two Jewish people in hiding.
 Krijn was tortured, sentenced to death and executed in February 1943.

 Nacht und Nebel in Ravensbrück

-Aat entered with her baby Dunya in the prison of Scheveningen, then in isolation in Utrecht.
+Aat entered in the Scheveningen prison with her baby Dunya, then was taken to isolation in Utrecht.
 Before being deported in June 1943, she succeeded in giving Dunya to her parents at the prison gate.
-After a stay in the Kleve and Berlin prisons, she arrived in the women's Ravensbrück concentration camp in September 1943.
+After a time in the Kleve and Berlin prisons, she arrived in the women's Ravensbrück concentration camp in September 1943.
 There she underwent the strict regime for the Nacht und Nebel prisoners.